 We evaluate the effect on local economic activity.
 We use data on bank debits for more than 200 cities available on a weekly basis.
 As shown in Pedemonte (2020), this measure strongly correlates with measures of spending on durable goods.
-This mea-
+This measure highly predicts measures of economic activity, such as spending on cars, depart-

-16According to Gopinath et al. (2020) pass-through of import prices should be driven by changes in the dominant currency.
+&lt;sup>16According to Gopinath et al. (2020) pass-through of import prices should be driven by changes in the dominant currency.
 Eichengreen and Flandreau (2009) using data from Nurkse (1944) show that up to the 1930s the pound was still the dominant currency, but the US was also an important source of currency reserves.
-The British pound has been a more dominant currency for the United States than for Germany can explain why prices in the US might have declined slightly relative to the prices in Germany following the depreciation of the British pound.
+The British pound has been a more dominant currency for the United States than for Germany, which can explain why prices in the US might have declined slightly relative to the prices in Germany following the depreciation of the British pound.
 In any case, these relative changes are small.

-17Note that this result is consistent with the British pound as a dominant currency.
+&lt;sup>17Note that this result is consistent with the British pound as a dominant currency.

-sure highly predicts measures of economic activity, such as car spending, department store sales, industrial production and business activity, at the state, federal reserve district and national level on a monthly basis (see Appendix A.1, Tables A.1 and A.2).
-We aggregate these data to a monthly frequency and seasonally adjust the series.18 This is relevant, since we are going to control for the economic characteristics of the cities, which can have important seasonal fluctuations, in particular in sectors such as agriculture.
+ment store sales, industrial production and business activity, at the state, Federal Reserve District, and national levels on a monthly basis (see Appendix A.1, Tables A.1 and A.2).
+We aggregate these data to a monthly frequency and seasonally adjust the series.
+This is relevant, since we are going to control for the economic characteristics of the cities, which can have important seasonal fluctuations, in particular in sectors such as agriculture.